Indiana Mall Shooter Frequented Gun Range Before Unleashing Carnage

 Relatives of the 20-year-old man who gunned down three people as they shopped in an Indiana mall on Sunday afternoon have told police he was being evicted from his apartment and had been frequenting a gun range for the past two years.

-Sapirman had walked to Greenwood Park Mall from his apartment with three legally purchased guns in tow, Greenwood Police Chief James Ison said Monday.
+The 22-year-old had no police training and no military background, and he even motioned for bystanders to exit behind him as he “moved in” on the shooter, said Ison, who described him as “nothing short of heroic.”

-Those killed were identified as Victor Gomez, 30, as well as Pedro Pineda, 56, and his wife, 37-year-old Rosa Mirian Rivera de Pineda.
+Police said Sapirman fatally shot Victor Gomez, 30, before striking a couple as they ate dinner, identified as Pedro Pineda, 56, and his wife, Rosa Mirian Rivera de Pineda, 37.
 Two others were injured in the shooting, including a 12-year-old girl.

 Ison said both local and federal law enforcement are yet to identify a motive in the shooting.
 He said Sapirman’s family members told police they were shocked by the shooting.